 Flexibility and Communication

-There are only a few roles you could take on within the first years of your career that require as much flexibility as a year of national service does.
-The stakes are high and the environment is ever changing.
-With that being said, City Year provides an extremely supportive framework and a culture that allows its members to constantly practice effective and efficient communication in order to overcome challenges.
+City Year provides an extremely supportive framework and a culture that allows its members to constantly practice effective and efficient communication skills in order to overcome challenges.

-All of these things are only the tip of the iceberg when it comes to what City Year and national service has given to me.
-As an organization, we make it a priority to focus not only on our students’ academic and social-emotional growth, but we also place a very high value on our corps members’ development and their LACY (Life/Leadership After City Year) plans.
+All of these professional development benefits listed above are only the tip of the iceberg when it comes to what City Year and national service has given to me.
+As an organization, City Year makes it a priority to focus not only on students’ academic and social-emotional growth, but the organization also places a very high value on our AmeriCorps members’ development and their post-City Year plans.

-As I approach the close of my second year of service, I am asking myself, 'what comes next?'
-No matter where my career path may take me, one thing is certain: I’m more prepared to join the work force now than I ever have been, and I am extremely fulfilled by the work I’ve done to get here.
-I hope to be able to articulate my time here in a meaningful way to potential future employers.
-Lucky for me, that’s a priority for City Year, too.
+As I approached the close of my second year of service, I asked myself, "What comes next?"
+I knew no matter what the answer to that question was, one thing was certain: I was more prepared to join the work force after serving for City Year than I had ever been.
+I was extremely fulfilled by the work I had done to get there.
+I remember hoping that I would be able to articulate my time in service in a meaningful way to my potential future employers.
+Lucky for me, that’s was (and still is) a priority for City Year, too.